jsk-ros-pkg/euslime/README.md

 (:write-string "2" :repl-result)
 ```

 **PYTHON WRAPPER** is responsible for encoding and decoding swank commands into actual EusLisp input/output, as well as managing the communications between the swank and the EusLisp layers.
+In the above example, this means that the python middleware would forward the expression `(1+ 1)` for evaluation in the EusLisp client, and then wrap the result into a suitable `:write-string` form which is finally sent to the emacs in order to display it on the screen.
-Although such functionality was implemented on slime as a part of the native common lisp framework, here we opt to establish an additional python layer due to its ability to (i) handle multithreading; (ii) cope with EusLisp crashes without compromising the emacs session; and (iii) minimize changes done to the EusLisp lexical environment.
+Although such functionality was originally implemented on slime as a part of the native common lisp framework, here we opt to establish an additional python layer due to its ability to (i) handle multithreading; (ii) cope with EusLisp crashes without compromising the emacs session; and (iii) minimize changes done to the EusLisp lexical environment.

 The python middleware is divided into six files with well determined functionality, as detailed in the following.

-[server.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/server.py) configures a socket server that communicates with the swank layer.
+[server.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/server.py) configures a socket server that communicates with the swank layer, receiving and answering to requests.

 [protocol.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/protocol.py) parses incoming s-expressions into python functions, and also defines utility used to generate common swank forms, such as evaluation result or errors.

 [handler.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/handler.py) holds the actual definitions of the python functions responsible for handling the swank requests.
+For instance, the `swank_eval` function to answer to `:swank-repl:listener-eval` requests.

 [bridge.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/bridge.py) deals with the communications with the EusLisp layer.
 The EusLisp interpreter is started as a subprocess and interacts with the python layer through pipes and sockets.
-Pipes are used to pass user input and program output, while sockets are used to transmit evaluation results, errors, and to process other request while avoiding updating the REPL history and variables.
+Pipes are used to pass user input and program output, while sockets are used to transmit evaluation results, errors, and to process other internal requests while avoiding updating the REPL history and variables.

 [logger.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/logger.py) configures the logging function, which is displayed in the `*inferior-lisp*` emacs buffer.

 [cli.py](https://github.com/jsk-ros-pkg/euslime/blob/master/src/euslime/cli.py) bundles all of the above and arranges command line arguments for an euslime executable invoked upon startup.

-Finally, in the **EUSLISP** layer [slime-toplevel.l](https://github.com/jsk-ros-pkg/euslime/blob/master/slime-toplevel.l) and [slime-util.l](https://github.com/jsk-ros-pkg/euslime/blob/master/slime-util.l) are loaded into the default interpreter to establish a framework for dealing with socket communications and introduce handler functions that would be hard to define solely with python coding.
+Finally, in the **EUSLISP** layer a new slime package is defined and a few overwrites are performed in order to establish a framework for properly dealing with socket communications and handler requests.
+Such functionality is distributed among the following three files:

+[slime-util.l](https://github.com/jsk-ros-pkg/euslime/blob/master/slime-util.l) gathers utility function designed to promptly respond to handler requests which would be hard to define solely with python coding, such as autodoc and completion.

+[slime-connection.l](https://github.com/jsk-ros-pkg/euslime/blob/master/slime-connection.l) configures the socket communication framework, defining two different socket channels: one started from another thread allowing parallel evaluation and the other added to the top-selector allowing access to thread special variables.
+A custom input stream which communicates to swank at every read attempt is also defined here, allowing for the slime framework to differentiate user input answering to `read` functions from new evaluation requests.

+[slime-toplevel.l](https://github.com/jsk-ros-pkg/euslime/blob/master/slime-toplevel.l) mainly overwrites lisp repl functions and error handlers so that they can send suitable socket information at each step of the evaluation.
+It is also responsible for setting up the sockets and streams defined at slime-connection and starting the main evaluation loop.